CENTRAL LOCAL SCHOOLS

 A big thank you goes out to the teachers and staff for their coordination and financial dedication to this fun experience.
 Special recognition goes to the teachers association, which graciously purchased the apples, to Miss Jessica Nagel for arranging to have the apples picked up at a local orchard, and to Miss Emily Wilitzer, Mrs. Beverly Singer, and Speiser, who were in charge of organizing the activities for the individual buildings.

 Shown in the top picture below are several middle school students with their teachers taking part in the festivities.
-In the bottom picture, Mrs. Zipfel and her students prepare the caramel for dipping.
+In the middle picture, Mrs. Zipfel and her students prepare the caramel for dipping.
+The bottom picture depicts students from the global foods class proudly displaying their jars of apple sauce.

 Physics Students Learn the Importance of Structural Strength